DanyR2001/Cybersecurity_Project/README.md

 ├── Documentation/                      # Latex file and pdf of the documentation │
-├── Result/                             # All the result of different run │   └── ember2018/                      # Dataset name
+├── Result/                             # All the result of different run │   ├── analysis_plots/                 # All comparison plots of differte test
+│   └── ember2018/                      # Dataset name
 │       ├── poison rate 1%              # Poison percentage of the attack
 │       │   ├── triggersize16           # Different triggersize